‘Self Made’ TV Review: Octavia Spencer Can’t Save Uneven Miniseries

 Unfortunately, the series plays it safe in all of the areas that really count.
 The plotting is disappointingly simple – every “surprise” is red-flagged well in advance.
 The characters suffer as well, with each eventually becoming some sort of essentialized stereotype.

 Spencer, to her credit, does a lot of great work with the material she’s given.
-Too often consigned to one-note roles, her Walker’s capitalistic monomania is combined with enough degrees of self-doubt and black pride to make her an ever-endearing figure.
+Too often consigned to one-note roles, her Walker’s capitalistic monomania is combined with sufficient degrees of self-doubt and black pride to make her an ever-endearing figure.
 Tiffany Haddish plays Walker’s adult daughter who, struggling with her sexuality, lurches towards caricature in nearly every scene.
 Blair Underwood, playing C.J.
-Walker, fares a bit better — while much of the series sees him compelling struggling with the status of his masculinity, this is eventually sidelined in favor of bland neediness.
+Walker, fares a bit better — while much of the series sees him compellingly struggling with the status of his masculinity, this is eventually sidelined in favor of bland neediness.

 Carmen Ejogo has the toughest job of all, playing Addie, Walker’s arch-nemesis.
 The series is dispiritingly unfair to Addie; she seems to make the most predictably evil decision at each and every turn with little investigation into her background or motivations.
 Ejogo sells the role well — it’s just a role she shouldn’t have to be selling at all.